jakartaee/concurrency/CONTRIBUTING.md

-# Contributing to Eclipse Project for Concurrency Utilities
+# Contributing to Jakarta Concurrency

 Thanks for your interest in this project.

 ## Project description

-Concurrency Utilities for Java EE provides a simple, standardized API for using concurrency from application components without compromising container integrity while still preserving the Java EE platform's fundamental benefits.
+Jakarta Concurrency provides a simple, standardized API for using concurrency from application components without compromising container integrity while still preserving the Jakarta EE platform's fundamental benefits.

  * https://projects.eclipse.org/projects/ee4j.cu